Social | Talent creativity

 • tumblr

-Promoting talent strategy aligned with business strategy
+Promoting talent strategy aligned with the business strategy

-The Group strives to enhance corporate value by added value creation that is aligned with its business strategy.
-At the same time, we are promoting our talent strategy aligned with the business strategy, as the axis of our talent strategy, which allows diverse talent to shine through spreading success and gaining confidence of individuals.
-In aiming to achieve the “2030 Long Term Strategic Aspiration”, we have been advancing various initiatives for enhancing the productivity and creativity of each and every employee as the driving force for transformation with improving management, working and business quality as our top priority in seeking to accelerate our transformation through “focus more on value creation” as part of our “respect for being on-site (Genbutsu-Genba)” worldwide under the Mid Term Business Plan (2024-2026).
+We have been advancing various initiatives to enhance productivity and creativity of each and every employee as the driving force for transformation with improving management, working and business quality as our top priority in seeking to accelerate our transformation through “focus more on value creation” as part of our “respect for being on-site (Genbutsu-Genba)” worldwide under the Mid Term Business Plan (2024-2026).

-We began experimenting with “Talent creativity” as a benchmark reflecting such initiatives in 2023, and we have accordingly introduced “Talent creativity” as a global management KPI in the Mid Term Business Plan (2024-2026).
-Our basic approach to “Talent creativity” involves reinforcing talent investment to increase added value and create a virtuous cycle of value creation.
-We set “Talent creativity KPI” as one standard as a global company and is working on issues by region / by country while tracking global progress through its KPI (adjusted operating profit (value added) divided by talent investment (sum of labor expense, training and development expense, and welfare and benefit expense)).
+As a benchmark reflecting such initiatives, we introduced “Talent creativity” as a global management KPI starting in 2024.
+We aim to reinforce talent investment to increase added value and create a virtuous cycle of value creation based on improving productivity and creativity.
+We set “Talent creativity KPI” as one standard as a global company and work on issues by region / by country while tracking global progress through its KPI (adjusted operating profit (value added) divided by talent investment (sum of labor cost, training and development expense, and welfare and benefit expense)).
+The global result for this KPI in 2025 stands at 107* (a year-on-year increase of five).

 * Throughout this page, “Bridgestone” or “the Company” refers to Bridgestone Corporation, while “the Bridgestone Group” or “the Group” refers to all Group companies.

 The Group has set “Create good business quality” as our top priority of the Mid Term Business Plan (2024-2026) as a foundation for value creation.
 The Group seeks to reinforce management, working and business quality worldwide in striving toward innovation and continuous improvement in alignment with Bridgestone’s unique Deming Plan.
 The Deming Plan was formulated in the 1960s toward receiving the Deming Application Prize and was given to companies that demonstrate distinguished and comprehensive quality management.
 This Deming Plan reflects the Bridgestone DNA.
+The Group seeks to improve management, working & business quality by carrying out various initiatives, “Deming Plan re-energizing initiative (management, working and business quality improvement)” and “training in place of founding (Kurume visit)” for encouraging employees to embrace the Bridgestone DNA and promoting behavioral transformation.
+Also, the “Bridgestone NEXT 100” program has been established to develop the next generation of global management leaders in serving as a crucial aspect of passing the Bridgestone's DNA to the next generation as well.

 The Group’s foundation for corporate management is the notion of “Safety First, Always,” as set forth in its Safety Mission Statement.
 Given that this is an expectation of our customers and other stakeholders, we are promoting activities for improving the working environment to ensure that each and every employee is able to work in a safe workplace with peace of mind based on the Safety Mission Statement.
 This is essential in ensuring industrial safety and hygiene with respect to the Group’s employees and contractors through the application of stringent safety standards.